Sulfamethoxazole/trimethoprim (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, diabetes, malabsorption or malnutrition, folate deficiency, porphyria, thyroid problems, or a history of alcoholism.
+- Tell your doctor if you are breastfeeding, or if you have diabetes, malabsorption or malnutrition, folate deficiency, G6PD deficiency, porphyria, thyroid problems, or a history of alcoholism.
 Tell your doctor if you have asthma or severe allergies, especially if you are allergic to any medicines.
 It is important for your doctor to know if you have HIV or AIDS, because this medicine might work differently for you.

 - This medicine can cause diarrhea.
 Call your doctor if the diarrhea becomes severe, does not stop, or is bloody.
 Do not take any medicine to stop diarrhea until you have talked to your doctor.
 Diarrhea can occur 2 months or more after you stop taking this medicine.